Click here to view Te Waihou Walkway.

 Why is swimming discouraged at the Blue Spring?

-Swimming in the Blue Spring area is damaging the environment.
+Swimming in the Blue Spring area has damaged the environment.
 The lack of marginal plants along the river bank dramatically reduces the habitats for native fish.

 If I saw someone swimming in the spring can I report this?